larshum/miking/demo/README.md

 dynamic loading of the dependent libraries.
 The approach is as follows:
 1. We generate an intermediate file (`extdyn.ml`) which declares all the externals we desire using the new `add_external` intrinsic.
-2. This is compiled as a library (see configuration in `dune`) and statically linked with the external libraries _and_ the `boot` library.
+2. This is compiled as a library (see configuration in `dune`) which is statically linked with the external OCaml libraries _and_ the `boot` library.
-3. In the generated OCaml code (`program.ml`), we make the following changes compared to now:
+3. In the generated OCaml code (`program.ml`), we make the following changes compared with the current code generation:
   1. At the start of the file, we use the new `load_intrinsics` function of boot to load the externals we need.
 The first argument is the list of libraries we wish to load dynamically - the same as we link statically